Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 Letting your guard down a little will break down barriers with your students.
 When they see you as a real human, not a “perfect” teacher, they will find you more approachable.

 - What matters to you – Bring in something important to you and tell the class about it.
-Alternatively, you can have a special item to share with your students online for them to get to know more about you and your life.
+Alternatively, you can share a special item with your students online, allowing them to learn more about you and your life.

 - Personal Tidbits – Share a few pictures of your family or photos from the trips you have taken.
 You could even enlarge photos of past class field trips or events and post them around the room as conversation starters.